-Relaxed performances are designed to welcome audience members and their families who could benefit from a more relaxed environment, including those on the autistic spectrum.
-The set-up includes: A pre-show introduction to the actors/characters and a discussion about the play.
-The performance may have less intense sound and lighting effects (if needed), but there is always a very low level house light in the audience.
-Importantly, there is the ability for anyone to come and go from the space.
-Plus, there is a calm space outside the theatre.
+Relaxed Performances are designed to welcome audience members and their families who could benefit from a more relaxed environment, including those on the autism spectrum.
+The set-up includes: a pre-show introduction to the actors/characters, less intense sound and lighting effects, a very low level house light in the audience, the ability for anyone to come and go from the space, and a calm space outside the theatre.